-Financial accounting is responsible for preparing the organization's financial statements including the income statement, the statement of owner's equity, the balance sheet, and the statement of cash flows-that summarize a company's past performance and evaluate its current financial condition.
-If a company is traded publicly on a stock market such as the NASDAQ, these financial statements must be made public, which is not true of the internal reports produced by management accountants.
-In preparing financial statements, financial accountants adhere to laws and/or international standards.
+Financial accounting is responsible for preparing the organization's financial statements - including the income statement and the balance sheet, often presented alongside a statement of owner's equity, a statement of cash flows and a notes section.
+These statements summarize a company's past performance and evaluate its current financial condition.
+If a company is traded publicly on a stock market, these financial statements must be made public.
+In preparing financial statements, financial accountants adhere to national laws and/or international standards.

-While companies headquartered in the United States follow U.S.-based GAAP, many companies located outside the United States follow a different set of accounting principles called International Financial Reporting Standards (IFRS).
-These multinational standards, which are issued by the International Accounting Standards Board (IASB), differ from U.S. GAAP in a number of important ways.
+While companies headquartered in Austria must follow the Austrian corporate code (UGB) and USbased companies must follow U.S.-GAAP, many companies also follow a different set of accounting principles called International Financial Reporting Standards (IFRS).